-This image shows us that there are a large number of Chinese Tallow trees along the Gulf Coast, but the majority of them are in Long Beach and along the Biloxi River.
-We tested how many Chinese Tallow trees are within 145-150 feet at our school Brickyard Bayou.
+- Figure 1 shows us that there are a large number of Chinese Tallow trees along the Gulf Coast, but the majority of them are in Long Beach and along the Biloxi River. - Figure 2 shows the number recorded on the Mississippi forestry app. - We also counted how many Chinese Tallow trees are within 145-150 feet at our school Brickyard Bayou which was a small selected area compared to how large the Brickyard Bayou is at our school.
 Out of that we discovered up to 16 Chinese Tallow trees in the small area that we could count.